aesouter/RepData_PeerAssessment1/README.md

 the "quantified self" movement -- a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
-But these data remain under-utilized both because the raw data are hard to obtain and there is a lack of statistical methods and software for processing and interpreting the data.
+But these data remain under-utilised both because the raw data are hard to obtain and there is a lack of statistical methods and software for processing and interpreting the data.